Skip to main content

 Luckily, there are many benefits and tools for managing your student loans during your Peace Corps service and plenty of Volunteers are able to serve with student loans.

-There are numerous informative online resources discussing the Peace Corps and student loans, but one of the best things that you can do is contact your lender directly.
+Along with reviewing the Student Loan page on the Peace Corps website, one of the best things you can do is contact your lender directly.
 You should feel empowered to make that call even before you apply!
-But once you get someone on the phone…what do you ask?
-Here are some questions (and tips) that can help you navigate a conversation with your lender LIKE A BOSS.
+Once you get someone on the phone here are 4 questions that can help you navigate a conversation with your lender.

-• This seems basic, but you want to be 100 percent sure of your student loan type because it will determine what options you have available to you.
+This seems basic, but you want to be 100% sure of your student loan type because it will determine what options you have available to you.

-• Perkins loans may qualify for a 15 to 70 percent cancellation benefit.
+Perkins loans may qualify for a 15 to 70% cancellation benefit.

-• Federal direct loans qualify for loan forgiveness through a program called Public Service Loan Forgiveness (PSLF).
-It’s very important to carefully read through the details of this program but for some, this could shave off years of student loan payments.
+Federal direct loans qualify for loan forgiveness through a program called Public Service Loan Forgiveness (PSLF).
+It’s important to carefully read through the details of this program.
+For some, this could shave off years of student loan payments.

-• Private loans may offer some loan relief options, but that is up to the discretion of the lender.
-If you do need to make payments on a student loan during your service, you can use part of the “readjustment allowance” that you accrue each month (currently at the rate of $350 per month) during your service to make direct payments to your lender.
+Private loans may offer some loan relief options, but that at the discretion of the lender.
+If you do need to make payments on a student loan during your service, you can use part of the readjustment allowance that you accrue each month during service to make direct payments to your lender.

-• Consider the communication challenges during your Peace Corps service.
-Spotty internet connections, time zone differences and international call rates can all make having a POA extremely convenient during your service.
+Consider the communication challenges during your Peace Corps service.
+Spotty internet connections, time zone differences, and international call rates can all make having a power of attorney (POA) extremely convenient during your service.
+A lawyer must set up a POA, and it’s usually easier to do this prior to entering service.
+Volunteers can list a financial information contact during the onboarding process, but this is not the same as a POA.